iasminsantiago/powerbi_reports/README.md

 Hello!
-Datasets, white their transformed data applied on graphs, offer an excellent basis to better understand tendencies.
+Datasets, whith their transformed data applied on graphs, offer an excellent basis to better understand tendencies.
 In this repository, I post the Power BI reports I made while practicing data analysis.
 Enjoy the view (or should i say, report visualizations)! ;)  # powerbi_reports

 INDEX